spe-uob/2020-HealthcareLakeETL/README.md

 # HealthcareLakeETL

 This repository contains the Spark ETL jobs for our AWS Glue pipeline.
+Used by the [HealthcareLake](https://github.com/spe-uob/HealthcareLake) project.

 ### FHIR -> OMOP